SanthiyaSathasivam/ai-agent-assist-emergency-response/README.md

 - System performance monitored across different user groups
 - Full audit logging for decisions and overrides
 - Designed for high-stakes and regulated environments

+## Product Risks

+- Over-reliance on AI may reduce operator judgment in edge cases
+- Low-confidence or incorrect recommendations may reduce trust and adoption
+- False positives could lead to alert fatigue and workflow distraction
+- Performance inconsistencies across scenarios may impact reliability

 ## Experimentation Strategy